AlanAli-byte/HMM-Baum-Welch/README.md

 ## Inputs

-The program accepts:
+The program allows configuration of:

 * Observed state sequence (comma-separated integers)
 * Number of hidden states
-* Maximum training iterations
+* Maximum number of iterations
 * Convergence tolerance

-The user can either:

-* Provide a manual observation sequence or
-* Generate a synthetic sequence for experimentation
+The user may provide manual input or generate a synthetic sequence.

 ---

 ## Outputs

-After training, the following are displayed:
+After training, the application displays:

 * Initial Transition Matrix (A)
 * Final Transition Matrix (A)